ZhimingDeng5/academicpages/_pages/about.md

 [SSCI, Q1 in Linguistics, JIF: 4.2]

 B. Conference papers

+**Yin, S.** (2025).
+Expanding construct in EAP speaking assessment: Defining and operationalizing a critical thinking perspective.
+In Proceedings of *the 46th Language Testing Research Colloquium (LTRC) 2025*, Bankok, Thailand.
+Research paper presentation.

+**Yin, S.** (2025).
+Towards a framework of critical thinking for assessing EAP speaking.
+In Proceedings of *the 46th Language Testing Research Colloquium (LTRC) 2025*, Bankok, Thailand.
+Research paper presentation.

 **Yin, S.** (2024).
 Conceptualizing and operationalizing the construct of critical thinking in EAP speaking: The development and validation of a rating scale.
 In Proceedings of *the 45th Language Testing Research Colloquium (LTRC) 2024*, Innsbruck, Austria.
 Research paper presentation.

 **Yin, S.**, Jin, Y., & Fan, J. (2024) Understanding critical thinking in EAP speaking: Evidence from the CET-SET6. *Academic Forum on English Language Testing in Asia (AFELTA) 2024*, Singapore.
 Research paper presentation.